-In a recent seminar sponsored by CQuence Health Group, Cherie Lytle, the Patient Experience Manager at Children’s Hospital & Medical Center in Omaha, Nebraska, and Kari Kunze, the hospital’s Radiology Diagnostics manager, revealed their insights to a better patient experience.
+In a recent seminar sponsored by CQuence Health Group, Cherie Lytle, the Patient Experience Manager at Children’s Hospital & Medical Center in Omaha, Nebraska, and Kari Kunze, the hospital’s radiology diagnostics manager, revealed their insights to a better patient experience.

 Here’s how you can put their insights into action during the patient transition period.

-Keep Your Brand’s Promise
+Keep Your Facility’s Promise to Patients

 The first step toward a great patient experience?
 Cherie sums it up neatly: your facility must keep its promise.

 “You need to be asking: what is your organization's promise?”
 Cherie says.
 “What do customers expect from you?”

 Your brand promise is the cumulative result of your organization’s marketing efforts and its history with the community, and the post-acute transition is a critical factor in fulfilling that vow.

 Think of the post-acute transition as the last chapter of a book.
 It’s the finale that makes or breaks the entire enterprise.
 Stick the landing and it’s a masterpiece.
 Fail, and the final impression the reader has is one of disappointment.

 The handoff to a new facility is your final impression on the patient, and the one that will be the most lasting.
 You need to make sure the transition is as smooth as possible.